sarisabban/VaxDesign/README.md

 * PROTOCOL = Choose between fixbb ot flxbb RosettaDesign
 * USERNAME = The [Robetta server](http://robetta.org/) username to generate and download the AbinitioRelax fragment files and the PSIPRED secondary structure prediction file

 Calculation time is about 12 hours on a normal desktop computer.
 Access to the internet is a requirement since the VaxDesign.py script will be sending and retrieving data from some servers.
+The script will result in 20 vaccine structures.

-5. Use this [Rosetta Abinitio](https://github.com/sarisabban/RosettaAbinitio) script to simulate the folding of the final designed vaccine structure.
+5. Use this [Rosetta Abinitio](https://github.com/sarisabban/RosettaAbinitio) script to simulate the folding of all final designed vaccine structures.
 An HPC (High Preformance Computer) and the original C++ [Rosetta](https://www.rosettacommons.org/) are required for this step.
 This is just an evaluation step to check the design before you synthesise it, other folding simulation algorithms can be used, use what you find most reliable.

-### Breakdown
+### Manual Structure Generation
 You can run each step separatly, use the following commands to run each step:

 * Isolate motif:

-`python3 VaxDesign.py -m PDBID RCHAIN FROM TO`
+`python3 VaxDesign.py -m PDBID RCHAIN FROM TO` use `-m or --motif`

 * Isolate receptor:

-`python3 VaxDesign.py -r PDBID RCHAIN`
+`python3 VaxDesign.py -r PDBID RCHAIN` use `-r or --receptor`

 * Graft motif onto the scaffold structure

-`python3 VaxDesign.py -g RECEPTOR.pdb MOTIF.pdb SCAFFOLD.pdb`
+`python3 VaxDesign.py -g RECEPTOR.pdb MOTIF.pdb SCAFFOLD.pdb` use `-g or --graft`

-* Run the Fold From Loop protocol
+* Run the FunFolDes protocol

-`python3 VaxDesign.py -f motif.pdb grafted.pdb FROM TO USERNAME`
+`python3 VaxDesign.py -f motif.pdb grafted.pdb FROM TO USERNAME` use `-f or --ffd`

 In this case the FROM and TO are the positions of the motif on the grafted structure and not the original protien structure

 * RosettaDesign the structure

-`python3 VaxDesign.py -d PROTOCOL grafted.pdb FROM TO`
+`python3 VaxDesign.py -d PROTOCOL grafted.pdb FROM TO` use `-d or --design`

-In this case the FROM and TO are the positions of the motif on the grafted structure and not the original protien structure
+In this case the FROM and TO are the positions of the motif on the grafted structure and not the original protien structure.
+PROTOCOL can be either `fixbb` or `flxbb`, with fixbb being the reccomended one.

-You can also choose to RosettaDesign only the suface of the structure (without changing your motif)
+You can also choose to RosettaDesign only the suface of the structure (without changing your motif), use `surface` as the protocol.

-`python3 VaxDesign.py -d PROTOCOL grafted.pdb MOTIF_AA_LIST`

 * Generate fragments

-`python3 VaxDesign.py -F structure.pdb USERNAME`
+`python3 VaxDesign.py -F structure.pdb USERNAME` use `-F or --fragments`

 * Help menu

-`python3 VaxDesign.py -h`
+`python3 VaxDesign.py -h` use `-h or --help`

 ### Tutorial
 Here is a tutorial that walks you through how to use the script and the results that can be expected.
 Here is also a [video]() that performs this tutorial